edubart/nelua-lang/docs/pages/nelua.md

 without loosing performance or the ability to go low level.
 Therefore unifying the syntax and semantics across both compiled and dynamic language.

-As the Nelua syntax intends to be a superset of Lua syntax, it can also be used to have basic type checking and extended features for existing Lua projects by generating Lua code.

 ## Goals

 * Be minimalistic with a small syntax, manual and API, but powerful
 * Be efficient by compiling to optimized C code then native code
 * Have syntax, semantics and features similar to Lua
 * Optionally statically typed with type checking
-* Generate native dependency free executable
 * Achieve classes, generics, polymorphism and other higher constructs by meta programming
 * Have an optional garbage collector
 * Make possible to create clean DSLs by extending the language grammar